What is Direct Marketing?

 How may times have you heard this phrase, “the money is in the list”?

-Email marketing is how you take your random website traffic and pinch it off into a channel you can systematically converse with.
+Email marketing is how you take your random website traffic and pinch it off into a channel so you can systematically build trust.

 Content will bring people in the door, but email will build the relationship and keep you top of mind.